 This was a fun sensory play experience for my kids who just can’t wait until the snow falls!
 It’s also great if there is snow but for some reason (cold weather advisory, younger kids napping, etc.) you can’t get outside to enjoy it and the kids are itching to dig their hands in.

-By integrating a learning experience (finding letters and using them in a myriad of ways) with a unique sensory play opportunity, the children were engaged and developed different neutral connections with those letters and language concepts than they would have in a more straightforward (boring) exercise.
+By integrating a learning experience (finding letters and using them in a myriad of ways) with a unique sensory play opportunity, the children were engaged and developed different neural connections with those letters and language concepts than they would have in a more straightforward (boring) exercise.

 How to Make Sensory Snow